Worldwide tax guides /Slovenia E-invoicing & Digital Reporting GuideSloveniaE-Invoicing & Reporting

 Background

 Business-to-government (B2G) e-invoicing has been mandatory in Slovenia since 2015.
+Suppliers of goods, services, or works to public authorities budget users must issue e-invoices.

 What Types of Businesses Does This Apply to?

-This requirement should apply to all resident taxpayers in Slovenia, including foreign companies with a permanent establishment in Slovenia, who supply goods or services to public authorities.
+The B2G e-invoicing requirement should apply to all resident taxpayers in Slovenia, including foreign companies with a permanent establishment in Slovenia, who supply goods or services to public authorities.

 Governmental Body Responsible for E-invoicing in Slovenia